 Assisting In The Creation Of Powers Of Attorney And Health Care Proxies

 When an individual is in need of medical care and cannot communicate his or her own wishes, family members and loved ones are left to guess the proper course of action.
-If you become unable, even temporarily, to make health care decisions, someone else must decide for you.
-Health care providers often look to family members for guidance.
-Family members may express what they think your wishes are related to a particular treatment.
+If you can’t make health care decisions, someone else must decide for you.
+This person is typically chosen by the health care provider.

 Appointing an agent through a health care proxy lets you control your medical treatment and other aspects of your life by:

 - Making medical decisions on your behalf based on your values and beliefs

 - Appointing an alternate agent to take over if your first choice cannot make decisions for you